TheButlah/scratch/README.md

 * It must have an account with sudo rights and the builder's ssh pub key added to that account
 * It must be accessible over the internet from the builder.
 AKA either on the same LAN, or have its ports forwarded.
+* It needs to be connected to Ethernet, NOT wifi.
+A wifi-only connection will cause the installation to fail partway through.

 The builder requires:
 * The same architecture as the target machine (x86_64-linux, for now).